exromany/mw/README.md

 # Structure of screens

-- BackButton Handler
 - PageViewer
 - Drawler
   - Library
   - Manga About
   - Chapters
   - Settings